 '''

 Let inversions = 0

-For each index i from 1 to length of A:
+For each index i from 1 to n:

-For each index j from (i+1) to length of A:
+For each index j from (i+1) to n:

 If a[i] > a[j]:

 Increment inversions

 Return inversions

 '''

 3 Progress Measures for While Loops

 Assume that FindNeighboringInversion(A) consumes an array A and returns an index i such that A[i] > A[i+1] or returns -1 if no such inversion exists.
 Let's work out a bound on the number of iterations of the loop below in terms of n, the length of the array A.